AmiraAli23/intro-assignment/README.md

    > In this scenario, ModernAdvisor's fee ratio falls in between the two major competitors.
 [Source](https://www.theglobeandmail.com/investing/personal-finance/article-presenting-canadas-cheapest-robo-adviser-the-best-performers-and-the/)

-One feature setting ModernAdvisor apart from its competitors is the option to have a "trial" for their first $1,000 invested and "call" their option.
+One feature that sets ModernAdvisor apart from its competitors is the option to have a "trial" for their first $1,000 invested and "call" their option.
 In thirty days, depending on if the value of their investment increased or decreased, they have the option to opt out with no loss, or realize the gains [Source](https://www.modernadvisor.ca/trial/).
 This option is enticing and gives investors a peek into their possible future portfolios.

 The technology that ModernAdvisor utilizes is not showcased or mentioned on their site.
 Navigating through the site, it is apparent they use "Intercom" as a channel to communicate with investors and possible investors.

 <img align="centre" src="https://user-images.githubusercontent.com/99091066/154779648-1aa9bc5d-4483-4c2b-81df-55e725b6290f.png">

    > A summary of the technologies used by the company.
 [Source](https://www.slintel.com/company/modernadvisor/5c3b00bcd55ae49f1b76e13a).

-   * Angularis is a web framework that is used to host websites.
+   * `AngularJS` is a web framework for dynamic web apps.
-   * Javascript helps build web apps, mostly used for functions.
+   * `Javascript` is a programming language that is used widely in webpage or app development.
-   * MySQL and PostgreSQL are both systems that organize data.
+   * `MySQL` and `PostgreSQL` are use to store and/or organize data in a database.
-   * Font Awesome is used to design logos and fonts for websites and icons.
+   * `Font Awesome` is used to design logos and fonts for websites and icons.
-   * Ruby on Rails is used to build websites.
+   * `Ruby on Rails` is another web framework for dynamic web apps.

 <img width="405" alt="Screen Shot 2022-02-18 at 9 02 06 PM" src="https://user-images.githubusercontent.com/99091066/154781849-49f48b56-0dc3-4ef3-84c7-1720211b5681.png">